Abhijit Sen: Public policy

 Sen was appointed by the United Front government in 1997 to lead the Commission on Agricultural Costs and Prices (CACP).
 The commission studied the cost structures of various agricultural products and was tasked with setting the Minimum Support Price (MSP) for farm produce.
 Sen was also the chairman of a number of official Commissions, including the High Level Committee on Long Term Grain Policy, Commission for Agricultural Costs and Prices, the Tenth Plan Subgroup on Agricultural Economics and Rural Development.
 Sen's work computed MSP based on not only direct costs of producing the grains, but also included indirect costs like unpaid family labor, opportunity costs from rent and interest lost on owned land, as well as capital asset costs.
 This recommendation was captured in the eventual 'Swaminathan Formula' that was adopted to compute the MSP costs which pegged MSP at 50% higher than direct production costs.

 Sen was first appointed to the Planning Commission during the United Progressive Alliance government under Manmohan Singh in 2004 and was re-appointed for a second five-year term from 2009 to 2014.
 He was also a member of the State Planning Boards of West Bengal and Tripura, PM's Taskforce on Agricultural Economics and Rural Development, and the Expert Committee on Rural Credit.
 Sen's recommendations included the establishment of a universal Public Distribution System (PDS) that eliminated categorization of poverty lines as determinants of grains and instead had the central government fix the uniform prices of rice, wheat and other grains.
 This was the basis for the then central government's disbursal of wheat and rice at ₹2 and ₹3 per kilogram, respectively.
 As an advocate of the universal PDS system, Sen maintained that the cost of food subsidies was overstated and that a country like India could afford both a universal PDS system providing food grains at an affordable rate to its population, while also providing a minimum support price to its farmers.

 Sen also was adviser and consultant with international organisations, such as the United Nations' Development Programme, Food and Agriculture Organization and World Institute for Development Economics Research, International Labour Organization, OECD Development Centre, International Fund for Agricultural Development, and the Asian Development Bank.

 Sen received the Padma Bhushan, India's third highest civilian award, for public service in 2010.

 Personal life

 Sen was married to economist Jayati Ghosh whom he met at the JNU.
-The couple had a daughter, a journalist with The Wire.
+The couple had a daughter named Jahnavi Sen, a journalist with The Wire.

 Sen had a heart attack and died in New Delhi on 29 August 2022, at the age of 71.